 If you are purchasing for 3 or more devices or users, please contact for volume licensing.

-Handtext (formerly Lapiak ASL) was designed by Joachim Lapiak in 2007.
+Handtext (formerly Lapiak ASL) was designed by Joachim Lapiak, a hard of hearing CODA, in 2007.
 His challenge was to create an American Manual Alphabet and numerals font that is legible, distinguishable, and simple.

 In fingerspelling, a handshape indicates a letter, which could be depicted from a range of complex pictoral representations to simple systematic strokes.
 At small sizes, many handforms (a, e, m, n, s, t) could be relatively difficult to distinguish from.
 The creation of such a font includes several parameters: the limitation of using only positive and negative space, stroke (and counter) thickness, and how complex or simple the hand, fingers, and detail should be.
 Since each letter contains more strokes than English characters, it is difficult, if not impossible, to create a highly legible font intended for small sizes.
 Thus, the use of a fingerspelling font should only be used as display type, for instructional or cultural purposes.